swcarpentry/training-course/_submissions/round-10/3/2014-07-26-reverse-instructional-design-python-dict.md

 **Written question:**

-Write down the code you would use to add a new key &#8216;green&#8217; to the dictionary and give it the value &#8216;emeralds&#8217;.
+Write down the code you would use to add a new key 'green' to the dictionary and give it the value 'emeralds'.